Klay Thompson finding new ways to move through another rehab - WTMJ

 Thompson didn’t play at all during the coronavirus-shortened season as he worked back from surgery in July 2019 for a torn ACL in his left knee.
 He suffered that injury in the deciding Game 6 of the 2019 NBA Finals against the Toronto Raptors.

-Then in November he injured the Achilles playing in a pickup game in Southern California.
+Then in November he injured the Achilles playing in a pickup game in Southern California — “just happened on a two-dribble pull up jump shot, a move I do 100 times a day.”

 “It was very painful.
 It feels like someone kicks you in the back of your heel as hard as they could,” he recalled, noting how hard it is to even think about.